 A business owner or principal with no written agreement with their agent may discover that their agent has substantial rights under the Commercial Agents Regulations.
-With an agency agreement these can sometimes be modified and limited.
-In particular, in a written agreement the principal business owner can opt to pay an indemnity on termination (reflecting the value brought to the principal’s business by the agent) which is capped at one year’s remuneration.
-If the principal doesn’t opt to pay this indemnity, then compensation may be payable on termination of the agency agreement and there is no cap or limit on compensation.
+With an agency agreement, these can sometimes be modified and limited.
+In particular, in a written agreement the business owner can opt to pay an indemnity on termination (reflecting the value brought to the principal’s business by the agent) which is capped at one year’s remuneration.
+If the principal doesn’t opt to pay this indemnity, then compensation may be payable on the termination of the agency agreement and there is no cap or limit on compensation.

-What are the key provisions in an agency agreement?
+The key provisions in an agency agreement